Simplix-Softworks/Cirrus/README.md

 # WIP
 Cirrus is currently WIP.
 The documentation is invalid in parts.
 We will publish a stable version soon.
 Spigot & BungeeCord implementations will work, Velocity implementations are currently not working.
+We aim to publish documentation & production ready versions in march.

+# PR
+If you have any improvements regarding Cirrus feel free to create a PR.
+We are happy to review & merge it.
+Keep in mind that to use our codestyle as defined in .editorconfig.

 # Version
 Current version is 2.0.0